JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * I recommend that you use `sound=jack` for debugging.
 DON'T USE ANY EARPHONE OR HEADPHONE.
 MAKE SURE TO TURN DOWN SOUND VOLUME OF CONNECTED SPEAKER.

-## Make sure to build your own RC Low-pass Filter for PWM0/1 from GPIO Pins.
+### Make sure to build your own RC Low-pass Filter for PWM0/1 from GPIO Pins.

-## Sound outputs generate unpredictable voltage or current.
+### Sound outputs generate unpredictable voltage or current.
 This affects the digital circuit of your Raspberry Pi as resonance, surge, etc. Basically, separation between a digital circuit (in this case, Raspberry Pi) and a analogue circuit (Low-pass Filter, Amplifier, Speaker, etc.) is common sense among hardware developers, otherwise, break or malfunction occurs on your Raspberry Pi.

+## MIDI IN

+* Sound Box can accept MIDI messages from RXD0 (UART).
+Caution that the default baud rate in Sound Box is 115200 baud, even though the MIDI standard is 31250.
+This is because of usage on serial communication with another microcontroller.
+If you build a MIDI standard interface, uncomment `.equ __MIDIIN, 1` in vector32.s to set baud rate as 31250 baud.
+To test MIDI IN with another RasPi, use [JACK Audio Connection Kit to Serial Interface Bridge](https://github.com/JimmyKenMerchant/Python_Codes).

-**Caution on Sound Output**
+## Sound

-* You'll meet big sound.
-Please care of your ears.
-I recommend that you don't use any earphone or headphone for this project.

-* Speaker and other sound outputs are so easy to break if you supply Direct Current to these.
-Sound outputs are made with considering of supplying Alternating Current.
-If you apply any sound outputs to GPIO pins directly, it causes to break these your materials.

-* Typically, sound outputs made of coils.
-The coil generate electric surge that breaks your Raspberry Pi.
-To hide this, there are some solutions.
-Please search.

-* If you want to check the wave by your oscilloscope, a decoupling capacitor is needed.
-In my experience, a 1-microfarad-capacitor without any attenuator makes the figure of the wave.
-Besides, if you don't apply any capacitor, pulses of PWM will be directly caught by your oscilloscope and it will breaks the figure of the wave.

-* Sound outputs change your RasPi's electrical status.
-The big problem is the change of the voltage of ground (by means of chassis).
-This may make black-out/brown-out of your RasPi.
-If possible and having your skills, you can apply earth wire with the chassis of your RasPi.

-**MIDI IN**

-This function is under construction.
+* Sine Wave (Program 0 in MIDI IN): Scale range is A1 to C7.

+* Sawtooth Wave (Program 1 in MIDI IN): Scale range is A1 to C7.

+* Square Wave (Program 2 in MIDI IN): Scale range is A1 to C8.
+High notes are possible.

+* Noise (Program 3 in MIDI IN): No Scale (Keys A1 to C6 are used).

+* Triangle Wave (Program 4 in MIDI IN): Scale range is A1 to C7.

+* Distortion Wave (Program 5 in MIDI IN): Scale range is A1 to C7.
+Sound colors of notes differ on each power on.

+## Draft

 **Draft of Description about "DMA Transfer to PWM"**